cactuslab/Succulent/README.md

 Succulent creates a local web server that you point your app to, instead of the live API.
-In recording mode, Succulent receives the API request from the app and then makes the same request to the live API, then records the request and response for replay.
+In recording mode, Succulent receives the API request from the app and then makes the same request to the live API, recording the request and response for future replay.

-Succulent can also handle mutating requests, like POST, PUT and DELETE, as after a mutating request it will store a new version of subsequent responses, so that during playback it can correctly simulate the change.
+Succulent can also handle mutating requests, like POST, PUT and DELETE: after a mutating request Succulent stores a new version of any subsequent responses, then correctly simulates the change during playback.

 ## Why?